 The male of this species is quite often found but the female is less often noticed, perhaps because of its different

-colour scheme (it is mostly brown coloured and lacks the bright red, orange, yellow and blue colours of the male)
+colour scheme (it is mostly brown and lacks the bright colours of the male)

-The toxicity of this species to humans is unknown but it may be too small to be a serious hazard
+The toxicity of this species is unknown but it may be too small to be a serious hazard

-Another unusual characteristic of the male of this species is the presence of side flaps attached to the upper sides of
+Another unusual characteristic of the male of this genus is the presence of side flaps attached to the upper sides of

 the abdomen, these spreading sideways like a fan when the male is courting the female, a phenomenon that is even more pronounced on the closely related species,